SlumberDemon/fishweb/README.md

 # Fishweb

-Fishweb is a simple cli that makes it easy to run Python ASAGI applications effortlessly.
-It may be thought of as the Python equivalent of [smallweb](https://github.com/pomdtr/smallweb).
+Fishweb is a web app manager that makes it easy to run Python ASAGI applications effortlessly.

 Map domains to folders in your filesystem.